build-on-aws/content/posts/deploy-nginx-with-aws-cloudshell-and-lightsail/index.md

 ![Lightsail instance panel](./images/lightsail-2.png)

-**Step 2: Configure access to your web server instance**
+### Step 2: Configure access to your web server instance

 We need to log into the server to deploy and render the web page to a browser.
 To do this, configure the firewall to open ports for NGINX and the ssh server.
 Copy the configuration file below and paste it into a text editor.
-Cloudshell includes all the tools you expect in a Linux terminal including the nano editor.
+CloudShell includes all the tools you expect in a Linux terminal including the nano editor.

 ```json
 {